sbescobar/SpotiLike/README.md

-# SpotiLike
+# Spotilike 🎵

-Like current song played on your Spotify with keystroke.
+Like your current Spotify song with a single keystroke—no windows, no interruptions.
 ---

 🛠️ #The Problem